List of Democratic Party presidential primaries: 1932

 New York Governor and 1920 vice president candidate Franklin D. Roosevelt ran to become the nominee, and faced the opposition of 1928 candidate Al Smith.
 Roosevelt easily defeated Smith and was nominated on the fourth ballot, during the convention.
 He then defeated President Hoover in the general election with a landslide victory.

 1936

 Democratic incumbent President Franklin D. Roosevelt ran for re-election, and faced no major opposition in the primaries.

 1940

 Democratic incumbent President Franklin D. Roosevelt ran again for re-election, and faced the opposition of Vice President John Nance Garner in the primaries.
-Garner lost the primaries and during the convention the vice presidential nomination went to Henry Wallace.
+Garner lost the primaries, and during the convention, the vice presidential nomination went to Henry Wallace.

 1944

-Democratic incumbent President D. Franklin Roosevelt ran again for re-election, and faced no major opposition in the primaries.
+Democratic incumbent President Franklin D. Roosevelt ran again for re-election, and faced no major opposition in the primaries.
 Senator Harry S Truman of Missouri won the vice presidential nomination on the second ballot, defeating Vice President Wallace.